 3. Next, write the letter Y. I have a dry erase ABC book that we use each day and week to write the letter that we are currently working on.

 4. Finally, use playdough to make the numbers.
 Flashcards are great for this, or drawing them on a piece of paper.

 3 Hints for a Successful Preschool Year

 1. Know your lesson plan.
 Have an idea of what you want to teach.

 3. Repeat what is important.
 Kids learn well by repetition, Sometimes I add the lesson back in every couple of months.
 Reinforcing the lesson throughout the year keeps it fresh.

 My daily lesson plan in preschool is so simple.
 I chose days of the week to teach anything.
 Monday would be math.
 On Math day we would work on shapes, counting, fractions, adding and patterns.
 Knowing what will be done on each day helps in the planning.

-The spacing out of activities and subjects gave my older kids a break to help play with their little brother.
+The spacing out of activities and subjects gives my older kids a break to help play with their little brother.
 Wrapping it up with a fun game of hide and seek makes learning something to do again the next day!

 Follow my Instagram @momsarefrugal to see more learning activities or sign up for my newsletter.